Log Cabins & Lodges in Loch Lomond

 Balloch Castle Country Park

-Loch Lomond is the largest body of fresh water in Great Britain by surface area.
+Loch Lomond is the largest natural body of water in Scotland, containing more fresh water than all lakes in England and Wales combined.

 FAQs: Cabins in Loch Lomond